adullact/puppet-freeipa/REFERENCE.md

 Data type: `Boolean`

-If true, then the parameter '--setup-ca' is passed to the IPA server installer (for replicas)
+If true, install and configure a CA even on replica.

 Default value: `true`